English

 A portico where pilgrims used to gather to venerate Saints Peter and Paul, the Tricilia is covered with hundreds of graffiti invocations to the apostles, some written in Greek and Latin, the Triclia offers a glimpse into the devotion and spiritual practices of early Christians.

-History of the Catacombs of Saint Sebastian
+Timeline: History of the Catacombs of Saint Sebastian

-The Catacombs of Saint Sebastian Today
+Frequently asked questions about the Catacombs of Saint Sebastian tours

 What is the significance of the catacombs of Saint Sebastian?